 · Commuter trains declined by 80% from over 2,500 in the mid-1950s to under 500 by the late 1960s.

-In any event, by the 1960s three things were clear about the decline of passenger railroading; one, because of the heavy regulation laid down on the industry it was no longer a threat to take part in such shoddy practices; two, because railroads were forced to provide passenger service, which by now was only severely draining their profits if something was not done the industry would be near total collapse; and three, because of these heavy losses railroads desperately wanted to cut whatever they could to save money (which was tough considering heavy regulation forbid them from abandoning rail lines, canceling a passenger train[s], laying off workers, or raising/lowering freight charges all without ICC approval).
+In any event, by the 1960s three things were clear about the decline; one, because of the heavy regulation laid down on the industry it was no longer a threat to take part in such shoddy practices; two, because railroads were forced to provide passenger service, which by now was only severely draining their profits if something was not done the industry would be near total collapse; and three, because of these heavy losses railroads desperately wanted to cut whatever they could to save money (which was tough considering heavy regulation forbid them from abandoning rail lines, canceling a passenger train[s], laying off workers, or raising/lowering freight charges all without ICC approval).
 As a Boston & Maine official was once quoted as saying, "Every rate case has become a carnival of oratory."
-The 1960s also saw the end of the government’s lucrative mail contracts it held with the railroads and only furthered the decline of passenger railroading as its loss was a severe blow to passenger traffic earnings.
+The 1960s also saw the end of the government’s lucrative mail contracts it held with the railroads and only furthered the decline as its loss was a severe blow to passenger traffic earnings.

 Relief for passenger operations would finally come in the way of the National Railroad Passenger Corporation, or Amtrak, signed into law by President Richard Nixon as the Rail Passenger Service Act and the new carrier began operations on May 1st, 1971.
 Government-controlled (all common stock is federally owned) and funded, Amtrak operates almost exclusively over the private freight railroads, save for the Northeast where it owns the [mostly] PRR’s former Northeast Corridor (NEC), a four-track main line operating between Washington, D.C. and Boston.
 In total Amtrak operates roughly 21,000 miles of track.